 An undergraduate student who receives a grade of "I" is responsible for arranging to complete all course requirements.
 If a grade of "I" is given, the course is not to be repeated to earn a permanent grade.
 The unfulfilled course requirement must be satisfied by the instructor of record to change the grade of "I" to a permanent grade within 12 months after the semester for which the grade was recorded.
 Each grade of "I" that has not been changed to a permanent grade by the end of the designated period as listed above will be converted to a grade of "F." Once the grade of "I" has been converted to a grade of "F," the grade cannot be changed.
-For courses such as senior project, thesis, and internship, the grade of IP "In Progress" will be given until course work is completed.
+For courses such as senior project, thesis, and internship, the indicator of IP "In Progress" will appear on the student's academic transcript until course work is completed and a final grade is submitted.

 The permanent grade submitted to remove the grade of "I" must be verified by the instructor's roll book.
 Change of grades must be approved by the department chair and the Vice President for Academic Affairs.
 The final grade of "UF" is assigned to a student who stopped attending the class and who did not officially withdraw from the class.

-Whenever permanent grades are submitted to replace the "I" or "IP" grades, the grades will be reflected on the transcript in the semester in which the student originally enrolled in the class.
-If the degree requirements are completed at the time the "I" or "IP" grades are recorded, the "Degree Date" will reflect the semester and year in which the permanent grade is recorded.
+Whenever permanent grades are submitted to replace the "I" grade or "IP" indicator, the grades will be reflected on the transcript in the semester in which the student originally enrolled in the class.
+If the degree requirements are completed at the time the "I" grade or "IP" indicator grades are recorded, the "Degree Date" will reflect the semester and year in which the permanent grade is recorded.